USS Spiegel Grove: Career

 Spiegel Grove conducted refresher training and then spent March and April in amphibious exercises in the Caribbean.
-In May, she took part in operations supporting Malcolm Scott Carpenter's manned space flight in Mercury-Atlas 7.
-In July and August, she returned to the Caribbean for "Phibulex 2-62".
-On 1 December 1962 a tender availability period was begun to prepare the ship for "Solant Amity IV".
+In May, she took part in operations supporting Malcolm Scott Carpenter's crewed space flight in Mercury-Atlas 7.
+In July and August, she returned to the Caribbean for "Phibulex 2-62."
+On 1 December 1962, a tender availability period was begun to prepare the ship for "Solant Amity IV".
 The LSD loaded supplies during January 1963 and sailed, on 15 February for her second good-will tour which lasted until late May.
-The ship steamed over 21,000 miles (39,000 km) and visited nine countries before returning home.
+The ship steamed over 21,000 nautical miles (39,000 km) and visited nine countries before returning home.
 Spiegel Grove next deployed to the Caribbean from July to September with PhibRon 8.

-The landing ship has spent the greater part of her active service participating in amphibious exercises along the eastern seaboard and in the Caribbean.
-Spiegel Grove was deployed to the 6th Fleet from January to June 1964, 3 November 1966 to 11 May 1967; and from 17 April to 9 October 1971.
+The landing ship spent the greater part of her active service participating in amphibious exercises along the eastern seaboard and in the Caribbean.
+She was deployed to the 6th Fleet from January to June 1964; 3 November 1966 to 11 May 1967; and from 17 April to 9 October 1971.
 She participated in "Operation Steel Pike I" off Spain in October 1964 and made a midshipman cruise to England and Denmark in 1970.
 On 22 July 1974, she participated in the evacuation of American citizens from Cyprus along with several other ships of the U.S. Sixth Fleet.
-She repeated this service in 1976, this time in Lebanon, during "Operation Fluid Drive".
+She repeated this service in 1976, this time in Lebanon, during "Operation Fluid Drive."

 In 1983, she won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet.